flupes/svplume/projects/maintenance-wood.md

 pole, anchor, and hardware as needed.

 ---
-{% responsive_image path: assets/media/imgs/projects/maintenance_wood_sanding-1600x1200.jpg
+{% picture projects/maintenance_wood_sanding-1600x1200.jpg
-alt: Sanding class: img-right %}
+--alt Sanding --img class="img-right" %}
 ### Day 1: Sanding

 *Duration: 6 hours for all the exterior teak except hatches (add a maximum of 1